VegaDeftwing/PinkTromboneVCV/README.md

 ## WIP

-Panel:
+Panel has:
-Tounge X-Y
+* Tounge X-Y Offset, CV in, and attenuator
-Oral Cavity & Throat X-Y
+* Oral Cavity & Throat X-Y Offset, CV in, and attenuator
-Voicebox (volume - Y, Pitch - X)
+* Voicebox (volume - Y, Pitch - X) Offset, CV in, and attenuator.
+Pitch should be V/Oct in final
-Soft Pallete close / nasal only (Gate)
+* Soft Pallete close / nasal only (Gate) Offset, CV in, and attenuator
----> 7 controls needed.
+* Audio Ouput